 The Modern Reader - Any book that is not a new release is not worth reading

 The One Up Ya - I already read that book, and that book, wash rinse, repeat

-Ms. Goldilocks - The book you all chose is too short, too long or too old
+Ms. Goldilocks - The books you keep choosing are either too short, too long or too old

-Twenty Question'er - Is it depressing?
+The Twenty Questions person - Is it depressing?
 When was it written?
 Is it an easy read or hard read?
 Who picked this book again?

 All book club personalities should be taken with a humorous grain of salt and celebrated!
 If you understand that book friends come in all shapes and sizes than your book club will last for years to come

 Paperback, e-reader or both?

 In our group we have 'the purist', 'the e-reader enthusiast' and whichever is the less expensive copy, 'the economist'.
 'The purist' only purchases paperback or hardcover editions.
 They come to book club with their novel filled with sticky notes and pages marked and underlined.
 'The e-reader enthusiast' arrive with their e-books and all comments highlighted on their Kindle Paperwhite E-reader.

 Last, 'The economist' will purchase paperback, hardcover or even an e-book all depending on the best price.
 Those of us that own e-readers agree that being able to add margin notes that can be edited, highlighting important passages and using the built in dictionary (Jane Eyre anyone?) is worth breaking away from a paperback book now and then.